Life can be unpredictable, and that’s what keeps it interesting.

 Of course, your family and friends would be devastated, but what about your finances?

-The average college student graduates with about $30,000 in student loan debt, and that’s just for an undergraduate degree.
+Forbes reports that the average college student graduates with over $30,000 in student debt, and that’s just for an undergraduate degree.
 Students earning advanced degrees often borrow much more.

 If a parent or someone else co-signed on your loans, they may be responsible for paying them back if you aren’t around to do it, especially if they are private (not federal) loans.